-Hello, I'm Willem Van Lancker, a designer & entrepreneur living in New York.
+Hello, I'm Willem Van Lancker, an entrepreneur & investor living in New York.

-I work on brands, products, and companies built on the internet.
+I build brands, products, and companies on the internet.

 Oyster (acquired by Google)